Last Updated on November 6, 2020

 Ham or Amateur radios fall under the control of the FCC and there is a licensing process associated with being able to communicate on the radio.
 These ham radios allow you to broadcast on public frequencies.
 In order to speak on the air legally, you must first obtain your Technician level license and a call sign from the FCC.
 Your name and information will be listed in at least one public database and this information is freely accessible to anyone who wants to look.

 Like my friend above, I had some initial concerns regarding licensing because like any good Prepper, I am concerned with OPSEC.
 Even if I wasn’t into prepping, I wouldn’t want my name and address posted anywhere that someone could easily access it and part of communicating on Ham Radio is that you are required to give your call sign.
 Anyone you are talking to, or anyone simply listening in can look up your call sign and see where you are from.
 Broadcasts over ham radio are public and anyone listening in on the same frequency can hear what you say.
 After learning all of this I started to weigh my options with Ham radio.

 Like I mentioned above, Ham radio is probably the single best – disaster-proof communication method the average person can use.
 As I began prepping my own family, the topic of communications came up several times.
 How would I communicate with my family in an emergency?
 How would we get news from others if for some reason there was a media blackout?
-The ubiquitous walkie-talkies that everyone has are effective at limited ranges (much less than 1 mile usually), but what about longer distances?
+The ubiquitous FMRS walkie-talkies that everyone has are very effective at limited ranges (much less than 1 mile usually), but what about longer distances?
 Ham Radio addressed both of those concerns nicely.

 The only problem was that darned license.